-Pratiloma Pranayama (also called Puraka Pranayama) is a seated yoga breathing technique.
+Pratiloma Pranayama is a yoga breathing technique to improve breathing efficiency and/or center the breath.
 It involves prolonging the inhaled breath by partially blocking the nostrils.
 The practitioner uses Vishnu, Nasagra, or Nasika Mudra (yoga hand gestures) to press down on both nostrils while inhaling.
-Partially blocking the nostrils creates varying levels of resistance while inhalation.
+The nostrils can be blocked with varying levels of resistance.

 A standalone practice to improve breathing capacity and inhalation resistance

 An add-on to other pranayamas i.e. Pratiloma Ujjayi – Ujjayi + partially blocked inhalation

 A preliminary breathing technique to prepare for meditation

 When performed as a prolonged inhalation exercise, Pratiloma is similar to Respiratory Muscle Training (RMT) exercises.
 They both have the same mechanism of inspiratory resistance to strengthen specific muscles in a controlled manner.
 This improves energy levels, respiratory function, and overall quality of life.